Magento 1 Migration to Magento 2

 Migrating from Magento 1 to Magento 2 involves changing database structures, themes, and working with a new API.
 Don’t expect a point and click operation, it is a migration not an upgrade.
 You will want to have the migration expertly managed to avoid data loss and downtime.
 We have a few considerations when you look into making the migration:

 Before you start: Do consider an upgrade of your site at the same time as the migration.
 It is a perfect moment to make serious changes and get your site ready for the next level of digital growth.
 Work with experts in user experience and technology to consider whether your site needs to be designed with more hardware, more advanced topology, etc.

 Magento 2 migration steps will slightly vary from site to site depending on how your current storefront is built.
 However, this process below gives you a good idea of the basic Magento 2 migration steps you will need to prepare for.

 - Review extensions on your current site;

-- Build and prepare Magento 2 store for migration;
+- Build and prepare the Magento 2 store for migration;

 - Dry run: Before you start migration on the production environment, it is best practice to go through all the migration steps on your testing environment;

 - Start your migration with the Data Migration Tool.
-This tool will migrate customers, catalogues, orders, shipment, and your core configuration.
+This tool will migrate customers, catalogs, orders, shipments, and your core configuration.
 However, it is important to know what it does not migrate.
 Your custom data, admin rights, media files, and certain other custom technical aspects will not carry over seamlessly on the tool;

 - Migrate Magento 1 theme to Magento 2 and make User Interface level changes;